riot/compiler/doc/guide.md

 The `defer` attribute is used to avoid the processing of the `script` tag during the Riot compile time, which would threat them as 'code to be evaluated'.
-This will be deferred to happen just on the final renderer context (ie. Web Browsers).
+This will be deferred to happen just on the final renderer context (e.g. Web Browsers).
 This can be useful for example on Server Side Rendering (SSR) of plain old HTML files.
-Riot Tags in this context would include some logic inside `script` tags designed to be run on just on the Client (ie. To provide animations).
+Riot Tags in this context would include some logic inside `script` tags designed to be run on just on the Client (e.g. To provide animations).
 The original `defer` attribute is also removed during the rendering of the final emitted  `script` tag.